tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     2. Right-click the selection and select **Remove Reference to Studio Palette** from the menu that opens.

+.. tip:: **To reset styles to their the original Studio Palette styles:**

+    1. Select the styles that have a reference to the Studio Palette.

+    2. Right-click the selection and select **Get Color from Studio Palette** from the menu that opens.

 .. tip:: **To resize the Studio Palette sections:**

     Do any of the following: